-- 48. The Council must set and keep under review how much it can afford to borrow from debt or other long-term liabilities for the forthcoming year and the following two financial years (the Affordable Borrowing Limit).
-It must have regard to the Prudential Code and locally determined indicators when setting this limit and be content that the impact upon future Council Tax payers and Council tenants is acceptable. - 49.
-The Government retains an option to control either the total of all council's plans, or those of a specific council, although this power has not yet been exercised. - 50.
-Based on the capital programme proposed, it is recommended that the Council approve the following authorised limits (Statutory limit under Section 3 (1) of the Local Government Act 2003) and operational boundaries (figures for 2019/20 are for comparison only).
+- 55. The Council must set and keep under review how much it can afford to borrow from debt or other long-term liabilities for the forthcoming year and the following two financial years (the Affordable Borrowing Limit).
+It must have regard to the Prudential Code and locally determined indicators when setting this limit and be content that the impact upon future Council Tax payers and Council tenants is acceptable. - 56.
+The Government retains an option to control either the total of all council's plans, or those of a specific council, although this power has not yet been exercised. - 57.
+Based on the capital programme proposed, it is recommended that the Council approve the following authorised limits (Statutory limit under Section 3 (1) of the Local Government Act 2003) and operational boundaries (figures for 2020/21 are for comparison only).
 The undertaking of other long-term liabilities, within the overall limit, is delegated to the Section 151 Officer based on the outcome of financial option appraisals and best value considerations.

-Indicator External Debt - Authorised limit 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 £m £m £m £m £m £m Limit for external borrowing and other long-term liabilities 990 1,126 1,126 1,126 1,126 1,126
+Indicator External Debt - Authorised limit 2020/21 2021/22 2022/23 2023/24 2024/25 2025/20 £m £m £m £m £m £m Limit for external borrowing and other long-term liabilities 1,126 1,316 1,316 1,316 1,316 1,316

-- 51. This limit is consistent with proposals contained within the budget for capital expenditure with the addition of financing and accounting requirements in relation to landfill obligations.
-The overall limit for the Council has been set at a constant level of £1,126 million for 2020/21 to 2024/25. - 52.
-Any increase or change in treasury indicators would be reported to Council as part of the regular reports to Council on treasury management activities.
+58. This limit is consistent with proposals contained within the budget for capital expenditure with the addition of financing and accounting requirements in relation to landfill obligations.
+The overall limit for the Council has been set at a constant level of £1,316 million for 2021/22 to 2025/26 and cannot be breached without further Council approval.